zshamrock/startup-prepublic/README.md

     <tr>
         <td>MARKETING_FLUSH_DRY_RUN (0)</td>
         <td>Whether push the changes into remote repository or skip this part and just commit locally.
 Good for testing and developing locally. </td>
         <td>1 | 0.
 1 - to enable dry run, so no push will be performed.
-REPO_URL still must be valid as it will do clone first.</td>
+MARKETING_REPO_URL still must be valid as it will do clone first.</td>
     </tr>
 </table>